AdvanceYourIT/SHADOW/README.md

   - Ideal for migrating, backing up, or synchronizing custom metadata across NinjaOne environments.

 - **Live Compare with GitHub**
-  - Instantly compare your scripts and policies in NinjaOne with those stored in your private GitHub repository.
+  - Compare your scripts in NinjaOne with those stored in your private GitHub repository.
   - See clear differences and keep automation libraries aligned.
   - Optimized for large repositories, with a configurable max file limit (50–1000).
   - Note: Importing/restoring directly from GitHub to NinjaOne is planned for future releases.